Learn everything about Third Growth Bordeaux Wine

 When you think about it and look at it objectively, the 1855 Classification of the Medoc still maintains merit today at more than 150 years of age!
 While some people are under the idea that due to the complexity of the Classification, it took quite a while to create.
 That is not what took place.
 In fact, once an official classification of Bordeaux wines was requested by the French government, only two weeks were spent creating it!

-The links on the left side of the page bring you detailed profiles of all 1855 Classified Third Growth Bordeaux wine producers.
-The pages offer numerous, wine tasting notes , images , detailed histories, information on the wine making techniques, soil, terroir and links to buy the wine.
+The links on the left side of the page bring you detailed profiles of all Third Growth Bordeaux producers.
+The pages offer numerous, wine tasting notes, information on the vineyards and winemaking, images, detailed histories and wine buying guides.

 For the official Classification, chateaux were given their status due to several factors, most importantly, the sales price their wines were reaching in the current marketplace over a long period of time, 1815 to 1855.
 For the 1855 Classification, eventually 61 chateaux were classified for their red Bordeaux wines.